Prion: Transmissible spongiform encephalopathies

 Prions cause neurodegenerative disease by aggregating extracellularly within the central nervous system to form plaques known as amyloids, which disrupt the normal tissue structure.
 This disruption is characterized by "holes" in the tissue with resultant spongy architecture due to the vacuole formation in the neurons.
 Other histological changes include astrogliosis and the absence of an inflammatory reaction.
-While the incubation period for prion diseases is relatively long (5 to 20 years), once symptoms appear the disease progresses rapidly, leading to brain damage and death.
+While the incubation period for human prion diseases is relatively long (5 to 20 years or more), once symptoms appear the disease progresses rapidly, leading to brain damage and death.
 Neurodegenerative symptoms can include convulsions, dementia, ataxia (balance and coordination dysfunction), and behavioural or personality changes.

 Many different mammalian species can be affected by prion diseases, as the prion protein (PrP) is very similar in all mammals.
 Due to small differences in PrP between different species it is unusual for a prion disease to transmit from one species to another.
-The human prion disease variant Creutzfeldt–Jakob disease, however, is thought to be caused by a prion that typically infects cattle, causing bovine spongiform encephalopathy and is transmitted through infected meat.
+The human prion disease variant Creutzfeldt–Jakob disease, however, is thought to be caused by a prion that typically infects cattle (causing bovine spongiform encephalopathy) and that is transmitted through infected meat.

 All known prion diseases are untreatable and fatal.
-However, a vaccine developed in mice may provide insight into providing a vaccine to resist prion infections in humans.
-Additionally, in 2006 scientists announced that they had genetically engineered cattle lacking a necessary gene for prion production – thus theoretically making them immune to BSE, building on research indicating that mice lacking normally occurring prion protein are resistant to infection by scrapie prion protein.
-In 2013, a study revealed that 1 in 2,000 people in the United Kingdom might harbour the infectious prion protein that causes vCJD.

-Until 2015 all known mammalian prion diseases were considered to be caused by the prion protein, PrP; in 2015 multiple system atrophy was found to be transmissible and was hypothesized to be caused by a new prion, the misfolded form of a protein called alpha-synuclein.
+Until 2015 all known mammalian prion diseases were considered to be caused by the prion protein, PrP.
+After 2015 this remains true for diseases in the category of "transmissible spongiform encephalopathy" (TSE), which is transmissible and causes a specific sponge-like appearance of infected brain tissue.
 The endogenous, properly folded form of the prion protein is denoted PrPC (for Common or Cellular), whereas the disease-linked, misfolded form is denoted PrPSc (for Scrapie), after one of the diseases first linked to prions and neurodegeneration.
 The precise structure of the prion is not known, though they can be formed spontaneously by combining PrPC, homopolymeric polyadenylic acid, and lipids in a protein misfolding cyclic amplification (PMCA) reaction even in the absence of pre-existing infectious prions.
 This result is further evidence that prion replication does not require genetic information.